DragonSWDev/dsdmine/README.md

 **-portable** - Run without creating and reading ini configuration file.
 Best times won't be saved.

+**-scale=value** - Scale game window and content by times specified in value that needs to be between 1 and 10.
+Useful for screens with big resolution.

 ### Configuration
 Configuration file is located in these directories: